 Cobb police charge woman in case of toddler found in Chattahoochee

 Jul.
-2—The Cobb County Police Department has issued charges in the case of the toddler whose body was found floating in the Chattahoochee River Thursday morning.
+3—The Cobb County Police Department has issued charges in the case of the toddler whose body was found floating in the Chattahoochee River Thursday morning.

 The department charged Stone Mountain's Breyanla Cooper, 27, with concealing the death of another person.
 She is being held at the Cobb County Adult Detention Center without bond.